ishobhnik/SurfaceBench/README.md

 ### Supported methods

-We provide implementation for [LLMSR](https://github.com/deep-symbolic-mathematics/LLM-SR), [LaSR](https://github.com/trishullab/LibraryAugmentedSymbolicRegression.jl), [SGA](https://github.com/PingchuanMa/SGA) in the `methods` folder.
+We provide implementation for [LLMSR](https://github.com/deep-symbolic-mathematics/LLM-SR), [LaSR](https://github.com/trishullab/LibraryAugmentedSymbolicRegression.jl), [SGA](https://github.com/PingchuanMa/SGA) in the `methods/` folder.

 In order to include a new method, please refer to the implementation section for detailed instructions on how to add a new discovery method to the project.
 This includes setting up the necessary configurations, implementing the searcher class, and ensuring compatibility with the existing framework.